 Don’t always expect a response to your pitch

 You likely won’t get a “rejection email.”
 Try not to take offense.
 Do not contact them again to check in, as it is a fast way to make sure they will never use you in the future.
 Instead, move on.
-Remember that doing SEO for your business is a long-term approach with many benefits.
+Remember that a Digital PR Strategy is a long-term approach with many benefits.